mohemish9/moemish.com/content/about/_index.md

 type : "about"
 ---

 Hi!
-My name is Mo Emish, and I am an upcoming Computer Science graduate seeking full-time engineering and analytical positions.
+My name is Mo Emish, a Software Engineer seeking full-time position.
+I am skilled various Data Engineering and Data Science tools and equipped with PM-oriented teamwork skills.

-I created this website to highlight my skills in various Data Science, ML and Big Data tools as well as my experiance with PM-oriented teamwork skills.
-I designed and implemented multiple data ETL tools and scripts, trained ML models, collected and analyzed BI and UI datasets and architected different solutions on AWS.
+During my last two years, I performed serval data ELT processes and worked in data science projects with multiple stakeholders.
+My motivation came from a strong aptitude for translating complex processes into smaller steps and automating them using robust implementation.
+I also trained ML models, collected and analyzed BI and UI insights and architected different solutions on AWS.